wp-plugins/genesis-club-lite/readme.txt

 == Changelog ==

+= 1.10 =
+* Added option to FAQ Accordion to open first entry automatically

 = 1.9 =
 * Add support for 301 Redirects imported from Yoast
 * Add migration feature to move SEO settings from Genesis to Yoast or from Yoast to Genesis